 Are you curious about what the options are for GoPro software?
 If you shot some killer footage on your GoPro, and now you want to edit your clips into a fun to watch videos, you are in the right place.
 There are numerous options for GoPro software available for your Mac, PC, and even tablet and smartphone.
 Click here if you're new to GoPro editing.
-This page contains affiliate links, which means when you make a purchase through that link, the big guys give little ‘ol me a small cut of the profit.
+Affiliate Disclosure: This post contains affiliate links, which means when you make a purchase through that link, the big guys give little ‘ol me a small cut of the profit.
 I wouldn’t link to anything on this page that I haven’t verified and/or personally used.